-For example, if you've built an email app with an activity for composing a new email, you can declare an intent filter to respond to "send" intents (in order to send a new email) like this:
+For example, if you build an email app with an activity for composing a new email, you can declare an intent filter to respond to "send" intents (in order to send a new email), as shown in the following example:

 <manifest ... > ... <application ... > <activity android:name="com.example.project.ComposeEmailActivity"> <intent-filter> <action android:name="android.intent.action.SEND" /> <data android:type="*/*" /> <category android:name="android.intent.category.DEFAULT" /> </intent-filter> </activity> </application> </manifest>

 For more about creating intent filters, see the Intents and Intent Filters document.

 There are a variety of devices powered by Android and not all of them provide the same features and capabilities.
 To prevent your app from being installed on devices that lack features needed by your app, it's important that you clearly define a profile for the types of devices your app supports by declaring device and software requirements in your manifest file.
 Most of these declarations are informational only and the system does not read them, but external services such as Google Play do read them in order to provide filtering for users when they search for apps from their device.